MiladRoboticist/MiladRoboticist.github.io/_news/2024-11-19-topping-fellowship.md

 title: "Awarded Topping Fellowship for 'First Author Most Citations'"
 ---

-I am honored to have received the Topping Fellowship in Fall 2024 from the Mechanical Engineering Department in the category of "First Author Most Citations."
+🏆 **[New Award!]** I am honored to have received the Topping Fellowship in Fall 2024 from the Mechanical Engineering Department in the category of "First Author Most Citations."